Skip to main contentSkip to footer

 How to create the perfect Easter tablescape

-On an Easter table, interior expert Polly Fenwick suggests spring should be your main theme, with a focus on "bringing the outside in and creating wild, floral tablescapes" to capture the freshness of the season.
+Interior expert Polly Fenwick suggests spring should be your main theme when hosting this season, with a focus on "bringing the outside in and creating wild, floral tablescapes" to capture the freshness of the season.
 Keep scrolling to read how the experts are setting up their tables this spring.

 1. Plan your colour palette

 Kunal of Touched Interiors recommends a soft, pastel colour palette that is reminiscent of springtime.
-Hunt for linens and décor pieces in pale pink and blue, mint green, lavender and yellow.
+Go for linens and décor pieces in pale pink and blue, mint green, lavender and the colour of the season - butter yellow!

 2. Add spring flowers